Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 University of North Carolina at Chapel Hill Acceptance Rate

-University of North Carolina at Chapel Hill is a renowned institution with a very competitive admission profile.
-The acceptance rate of 18.74% indicates that only 19 out of every 100 applicants are admitted.
+University of North Carolina at Chapel Hill is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of University of North Carolina at Chapel Hill is 18.7%.
+This means that only 19 out of every 100 applicants are admitted.

 Admissions Guidelines